spoonapps/docs/doc/reference/command_line_interface.md

 ## ps

-	'ps' - Lists the running containers on the device
+	'ps' - List the running containers on the device

-	Expected usage: spoon ps <options>
+	Usage: spoon ps <options>
 	Example: spoon ps --all

 	<options> available: